huynhtrankevin/c4/README.md

 (6 & 4) = (0b0110 & 0b0100) = (0b0100) = 4
 ```

 The bitwise AND operator allows you to select the bits of interest within your bitstring.
-For example, if we were interested in the values of the bottom 3 bits of our bitstring `0b0010` were equal to 1 or if there were any bits equal to 1 at all, then we would peform `0b0010 & 0b0111`.
+For example, if we were interested in which of the bottom 3 bits of our bitstring `0b0010` were equal to 1 or if there were any bits equal to 1 at all, then we would peform `0b0010 & 0b0111`.

 #### Bitwise OR Operator (A | B)
 ```